hankertrix/SgSL-Sign-Bank/README.md

-The website is built using the [Astro] meta-framework and uses only [Astro components][astro-components], and does not make use of front-end frameworks like [React], [Vue], [Solid], or [Svelte].
+The website is built using the [Astro] meta-framework and uses only [Astro components][astro-components], and does not make use of other additional front-end frameworks like [React], [Vue], [Solid], or [Svelte].
 It also makes use of [Pagefind] for website search.